 The castle passed through marriage to Patrick de Chaworth and then to his son Payn.
-An experienced soldier who had fought with Lord Edward (later Edward I) on crusade and in the first War of Welsh Independence in 1277, it was he who commissioned significant building works at Kidwelly.
-The inner defences were rebuilt in stone with four round towers added connected by tall stone curtain walls.
-Its design mimicked the contemporary concentric configuration of castles such as Caerphilly, Flint and Rhuddlan.
+The latter was an experienced soldier who had joined Prince Edward (later Edward I) on crusade and fought in the First War of Welsh Independence in 1277.
+It was he who commissioned significant building works at Kidwelly with construction of the Inner Ward.
+This took the form of a rectangular curtain wall with round towers on each corner.
+Its design mimicked the concentric configuration of Caerphilly Castle as well as contemporary Royal fortifications at Flint and Rhuddlan.